This is where all 50 states stand on reopening - KVIA

 New Jersey

-Gov. Phil Murphy issued a stay-at-home order on March 21 which has no specific end date.
+Gov. Phil Murphy issued a stay-at-home order on March 21 that has no specific end date.

-New Jersey has joined a coalition with the Northeastern states of New York, Connecticut, Pennsylvania, Delaware, Rhode Island and Massachusetts to coordinate the reopening of the economy, according to a press release from NY Governor Andrew Cuomo’s office.
+New Jersey has joined a coalition with the Northeastern states of New York, Connecticut, Pennsylvania, Delaware, Rhode Island and Massachusetts to coordinate the reopening of the economy, according to a news release from New York Gov. Andrew Cuomo’s office.

 “No one has given more thought or is more eager to restart our economy than I am, but if we don’t get the sequencing right, we put more lives at risk.
 The only path to a sustainable economic recovery is through a strong healthcare recovery,” Murphy said in a news release.